jguida941/software-testing-handbook/software-testing/java/Module2.1-IMPROVED/README.md

 ## License & Usage

-This SECURE version is safe for:
+This improved version is safe for:
-- ✅ Production use (with additional security measures)
+- ⚠️ Production use only with compensating controls for the remaining Tomcat CVEs
-- ✅ Development and testing
+- ✅ Development, testing, and educational comparisons
-- ✅ Educational purposes
-- ✅ Security training
-- ✅ Compliance demonstrations

 ---